Parent Partnership in Education Newsletter

 PSN Parent Peer Mentors

-SN Parent Peer Mentors are family leaders with lived experience raising children, youth, and young adults who are at risk or who have serious emotional and behavioral health challenges; work in partnership with the schools and community partners to promote family engagement and student success; and are knowledgeable of school support services and the special education process.
+PSN Parent Peer Mentors are family leaders with lived experience raising children, youth, and young adults who are at risk or who have serious emotional and behavioral health challenges; work in partnership with the schools and community partners to promote family engagement and student success; and are knowledgeable of school support services and the special education process.
 PSN Parent Peer Mentors provide peer support, share up to date information and assist parents to participate in their child's educational team meetings and overall school success.
 PSN Parent Peer Mentors provide assistance with accessing special education, developing proactive behavioral strategies, dealing with discipline, attendance and truancy issues, and coordinating behavioral health services with education.

 During the COVID-19

-PSN Parent Peer mentors are
+PSN Parent Peer mentors are available by phone

 PSN has a diverse team with Bilingual Spanish & English Parent Peer Mentors and we work with interpreters and assist with cultural responsiveness.
 Partners can access parent peer mentor services by sharing our brochures and information with families or going to our website and work with the family to sign consent and release and send over to our program and we will follow up with the family.

-Naiommy Baret, Bilingual Behavioral Health Education Specialist
+Naiommy Baret, Bilingual Behavioral Health Education Coordinator & Training Specialist

 Melody Sorea, Bilingual Behavioral Health Education Specialist